mathsaey/memu/README.md

 ## Installation and Use

-Using nightly rust, simply build and install with cargo:
+Simply build and install with cargo:

 - `cargo build`
 - `cargo run`